ptrhcpang/go-sudoku/README.md

 It does the following:

-On running the program, it takes 9 inputs.
+On running, the program accepts 9 inputs.

 Each input represents a row of a Sudoku board, starting from the top.
 Each input consists of